 However, it doesn’t get soft and fluffy like rice.
 Instead, it’ll still have a slight bite whether it’s steamed, sautéd, or even microwaved.

-The neutral flavor of riced cauliflower makes it a versatile ingredient to use in many different recipes.
+That said, the neutral flavor of riced cauliflower makes it a versatile ingredient to use in many different recipes and cuisines.

 3. Riced Broccoli

 Similar to cauliflower rice, riced broccoli is a low-carb and low-calorie substitute you’ll love.

 It adds beautiful color to any dish and is jam-packed with vitamins to boot.